This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Secondhand smoke exposure

-occurs when someone breathes in smoke from a cigarette, cigar, or pipe.
-The smoke may come directly from a cigarette, cigar, or pipe or be exhaled by someone who is smoking.
-Particles in smoke can be found in the air and in dust.
+Secondhand smoke exposure occurs when someone breathes in smoke or vapor.
+The smoke or vapor may come directly from a lit cigarette, e-cigarette, cigar, or pipe.
+It can also be exhaled by someone who is smoking.
+Particles in smoke and vapor can be found in the air and in dust.
 The particles can linger on household surfaces, such as counters, carpets, or walls.
 They also linger on clothes and skin and inside your car.
 They can stay in your home for weeks or even months after smoking has occurred.

 Seek care immediately if:

 - Your child has shortness of breath.

 - Your child is coughing, wheezing, or sneezing more than normal.

 - Your child has asthma and his symptoms have gotten worse.